-A poster describing employee rights under the Right to Know Act must be posted in a prominent manner in the workplace where notices are normally posted so that it is visible to all employees on a routine basis.
-A copy of the poster developed by the Georgia Department of Labor may be downloaded at https://esd.uga.edu/sites/default/files/employeeinformationposter.pdf or by contacting the UGA Right to Know Coordinator (706) 542-2717.
+A poster describing employee rights under the Act must be posted in a prominent manner in the workplace where notices are normally posted so that it is visible to all employees on a routine basis.
+A copy of the poster may be downloaded at https://esd.uga.edu/sites/default/files/employeeinformationposter.pdf or by contacting the UGA Right to Know Coordinator (706) 542-5801 for assistance.